pringyy/OGRE/INSTALLATIONGUIDE.md

 conda install pycrypto
 ```
 &nbsp;&nbsp;&nbsp;*Make sure you replace '[environment_name]' with the name you defined in the Step 2.3.2*<br>
-&nbsp;&nbsp;&nbsp;*Pycrypto is essential to install as it encrypts our API keys to make sure user sessions are valid between our application and the server.*
+&nbsp;&nbsp;&nbsp;*Pycrypto is essential to install as it encrypts our API keys to make sure user sessions are valid between our application and the server.* <br>
+&nbsp;&nbsp;&nbsp;*Pip is a python package manager that automatically comes installed when you download Python 3.4 or above.*

 &nbsp;&nbsp;&nbsp;***Step 2.3.3 (Windows OS):*** Every time you wish to use the website, you must always ensure you activate the virtual environment in Anaconda prompt like so:
 ```